 - 50% of sexual assaults are committed against girls under 16

 - Over half (55%) of female homicide victims are killed by intimate partners

 - Women and children account for 71% of all human trafficking victims detected globally

-Chiang Rai provience in northern Thailand, where Center for Girls (CFG) is based, is no exception to these statistics.
+Chiang Rai province in northern Thailand, where Center for Girls (CFG) is based, is no exception to these statistics.
 GBV is a significant problem across the region, and CFG has been leading the fight to eradicate it since 1997.
-Due to close proximity with the Laos boarder and the infamous Golden Triangle region, violence against women and children has long been facilitated and intertwined with complicated factors such as organized crime and human trafficking.
+Due to close proximity to the Laos border and the infamous Golden Triangle region, violence against women and children has long been facilitated and intertwined with complicated factors such as organized crime and human trafficking.
 Established in 1997, CFG works tirelessly and directly with local communities to empower women and children, reduce instances of GBV, and educate everyone about human trafficking issues.

 CFG works to educate and empower women and children directly through sustainable, community-based projects including: